queiul/MeldUI/README.md

 ---

 ### 🔄 **2.
 Ridiculously Intuitive Design**
 Forget complicated menus or confusing tools.
-This app is built to be:
+This app is:
 - **Beginner-friendly:** Get started in seconds.
 - **Pro-ready:** Advanced features are always within reach.
 - **Smartly organized:** Everything is where you expect it to be.